April TARDA Newsletter – The Timeshare Transparency Act S3502 – Steines vs Westgate – a Military Lending Act Update

 ● Preserves the rights of states to enact stronger consumer protections in regulating the timeshare industry.

-A common comment concerns the branded hotels like Hilton/Marriott soliciting with the caller not disclosing the invitation is about timeshare.
-Instead, the loyalty member is invited to hear about our “vacation program.”
+A common comment concerns branded hotels like Hilton/Marriott/Holiday Inn soliciting with the caller not disclosing the invitation is about timeshare.
+The loyalty member is invited to hear about our “vacation program.”
 Existing members are often told that what they will be attending is informational or an orientation, when in actuality, it is an attempt to sell more points.

 A timeshare loan should not be defined as a mortgage

-A timeshare loan should be categorized as an installment loan, not a mortgage.
-One of our greatest concerns is the number of active duty service members who have reported finding their security clearances in jeopardy because of unfair and deceptive timeshare marketing, sales and lending practices.
-The 11th Circuit Court of Appeals, in Steines vs Westgate, upheld the lower Florida court ruling that a timeshare loan is not the same as a home mortgage.
+One of our greatest concerns is the number of active duty service members who have reported finding their security clearances in jeopardy because of unfair and deceptive timeshare practices.
 The Military Lending Act (MLA) exempts home mortgages.
+The Eleventh Circuit Court of Appeals, in Steines vs Westgate, upheld a lower Florida court ruling that a timeshare loan is not the same as a home mortgage.
 FNMA and the NCUA state on their websites that a timeshare loan is not a mortgage loan.
-In spite of this, developers call a timeshare loan a mortgage.
 Timeshare contracts are financed at 12% to 19%, with little to no resale value.
 Commissions are not disclosed.
 Selling and marketing expenses run as high as 50% or more, including the “free” gifts.

-The oral representation/non-reliance clause does not belong in a timeshare contract.
+The oral representation/non-reliance clause does not belong in a unilateral timeshare contract

 If it is, it should be disclosed at or prior to the presentation, not buried in volumes of fine print.